View all Close all

 Monday - Friday: 9am-5pm

-It offers a variety of drop-in services onsite for students and can train you to use the email system and other IT services.
-It’s easy to access the virtual learning environment, Moodle, where you’ll find course materials, feedback and discussion boards.
+The library is offers a variety of drop-in services onsite for students and can train you to use the email system and other IT services.
+It’s easy to access the virtual learning environment, Canvas, where you’ll find course materials, feedback and discussion boards.
 If you would like to brush up on your information-finding skills, they library runs regular, free courses on information literacy.

 The university provides a dedicated counselling service available to all students.
-You can book an appointment to see one of our counsellors through the student portal.
+You can book an appointment to see one of our counsellors through the Wellbeing section of our website.

 St George’s Students’ Union also have an Education and Welfare Support Officer who can support students who are facing personal, emotional and academic challenges.
 This includes providing support on academic procedures (i.e. mitigating circumstances, deadline extensions, disciplinary and fitness to study or practice issues) and on a diverse range of welfare issues including help to deal with mental health problems and major life changes.